din/compose/README.md

 - `~=` to check if the list of statuses contains a particular status.
 - `!~=` to check if the list of statuses doesn't contain a particular status.

-### <a name='PersistenceviaAnyPersistentStorage'></a>Persistence via  `AnyPersistentStorage`
+### Persisting state

-It's useful to persist certain stores to some kind of a storage.
+It's useful to persist certain state to some kind of storage.
 The persistence can be used to store small chunks of data which can be retrieved at any time, even between launches of the application.

 Compose comes with two persistent storages that can be used by `Store` instances: